networknt/light-doc/content/en/tutorial/tram/todo-list/test.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-By now, we have walked through each sub-modules and let's build and test the services we have built.
+By now, we have walked through each sub-modules.
+Let's build and test the services we have built.

 ### Build

-Here is the commands to build the project and run the test cases.
+Here are the commands to build the project and run the test cases.

 ```
 cd ~/networknt/light-example-4j/tram/light-tram-todolist/multi-module